A Checkout Stability Use Case for High-Volume Magento Merchants

 |---|---|

-These problems often appear during peak traffic periods, holiday promotions, product launches, or large inventory updates, which makes them harder to diagnose until conversions are already being affected.
+These issues often appear during peak traffic periods, promotional campaigns, product launches, seasonal sales, or large inventory updates.

 For merchants, the risk is clear:

-Checkout should never have to wait for backend systems to finish processing before a customer can complete a purchase.
+Checkout should not have to wait on heavy backend workflows before a customer can complete a purchase.

-The objective was to protect the customer-facing experience by separating heavy backend operations from the live checkout flow.
+The goal was to protect the customer-facing checkout experience by making backend activity more controlled and less disruptive.

 The Fix: Decoupling Heavy Operations From Checkout